What are some easy things I can do outside?

 4. Move the mower blades up when warm weather arrives.

 Did you know that taller blades of grass shade the roots and require less watering?
-Moving the mower blades up is not only good for the grass, it also reduces the need to water.
+Moving the mower blades up is not only good for the grass - it also means spending less time watering your yard.

 5. Water in the early morning.